Tough Topics

 Let’s Talk About Race

 It is tempting to allow a child to remain blissfully ignorant of racial issues for as long as possible.
 But at what age should we begin to help them form a foundation for understanding racial difference?
-In part 2 of our series on children and race, Dr. Rodolfo Mendoza-Denton, Professor of Psychology at UC Berkeley, continues this important conversation.
+Dr. Rodolfo Mendoza-Denton, Professor of Psychology at UC Berkeley, continues this important conversation.